Of the two witnesses.

 Let’s make some assumptions here.

-Potentially, as nations have amassed against Israel, the firestorm of Ezekiel 38, 39 has come.
+Potentially, as nations have amassed against Israel, and the firestorm of Ezekiel 38, 39 has come.
 The author Joel C. Rosenberg, wrote a book entitled “The Copper Scroll”.
-A fictional story based in the reality of scripture and that there really is a copper scroll.
-The book opens with the world, primarily Muslims, attempting to recover from the firestorm from the skies (Islam would not admit that God might have had his hand in this) that has wiped the dome of the rock off the map leaving only some charred rubble, and left the armies that gathered against Israel dead on the nearby hillsides.
+A fictional story based on the reality of scripture and that there really is a copper scroll.
+The book opens with the world, primarily Muslims, attempting to recover from the firestorm from the skies that has wiped the dome of the rock off the map leaving only some charred rubble, and left the armies that gathered against Israel dead on the nearby hillsides.
 All the world will be looking at Israel.
 This is not even taking into consideration the potential rapture scenario.

 Perhaps what might be happening will be that the harpazo or rapture has taken place.
 People from every walk of life and nation will disappear.
-Planes will fall from the sky; cars will crash; banking at it’s best be severely hampered; law enforcement, rescue teams, and normal work operations will be without personnel.
-Pregnant mothers will be instantly without babies, and children under the age of accountability will be missing.
+Planes will fall from the sky; cars will crash; banking at it’s best will be severely hampered; law enforcement, rescue teams, and normal work operations will be without personnel.
+Pregnant mothers will, in an instant, be without their babies, and children under the age of accountability will be missing (Because the leader of the Monday group pushed this concept hard one morning I decided to search the Bible and see what God said about it.
+Surprise, it says NOTHING.
+It is, therefore a Jewish tradition, held in the laws of Israel.
+It is also a noble and good idea that holds to the actions of Jesus, when he said, let all the little ones come unto me.
+On a puzzling and negative note, we have all been made aware that children, of varying ages, have committed murder.
+It is hard to say with conviction that all of them understood the full impact of their actions – therefore, this is God’s call and falls within His character.)
 That means that elementary schools will be vacant of children, instantly.
-Try for a moment to imagine the pandemonium as mothers alone scream in desperate search for their children that are now with the Lord.
+Try for a moment to imagine the pandemonium as mothers alone scream in a desperate search for their children that are now with the Lord.
 Nations will have to react as normal citizens begin to panic, screaming about aliens and conspiracies.
 Marshall law will be declared and people, especially those that speak out against the government, or for God, will be detained and disappear.
 I do not think that you can get past Ezekiel 38,39 therefore something will happen, almost of global proportion, either before or immediately after the rapture, that draws all the attention to Israel.
 I venture every network camera will be there recording the events as they unfold.